chinapedia/wikipedia.abstract.en/Page/Porsche.md

 Ferdinand Porsche founded the company called "Dr. Ing. h. c.
 F. Porsche GmbH" in 1931,[1] with main offices at Kronenstraße 24 in the centre of Stuttgart.[2]
 Initially, the company offered motor vehicle development work and consulting,[3] but did not build any cars under its own name.
 One of the first assignments the new company received was from the German government to design a car for the people, that is a "Volkswagen".[4]
 This resulted in the Volkswagen Beetle, one of the most successful car designs of all time.[5]
 The Porsche 64 was developed in 1939 using many components from the Beetle.[6]

-Tiger_(P).svg's Tiger I.]] Elefant_USAOM-01.jpg'', after the loss of the contract to the Tiger I Porsche recycled his design into a tank destroyer.]]
+'s Tiger I.]] '', after the loss of the contract to the Tiger I Porsche recycled his design into a tank destroyer.]]

 During World War II,[7] Volkswagen production turned to the military version of the Volkswagen Beetle, the Kübelwagen,[8] 52,000 produced, and Schwimmwagen,[9] 15,584 produced.[10]
 Porsche produced several designs for heavy tanks during the war, losing out to Henschel & Son in both contracts that ultimately led to the Tiger I and the Tiger II.
 However, not all this work was wasted, as the chassis Porsche designed for the Tiger I was used as the base for the Elefant tank destroyer.
 Porsche also developed the Maus super-heavy tank in the closing stages of the war, producing two prototypes.[11]